Sublingual gland

-The paired sublingual glands are major salivary glands in the mouth.
-They are the smallest, most diffuse, and the only unencapsulated major salivary glands.
-They provide only 3-5% of the total salivary volume.
-There are also two other types of salivary glands; they are submandibular and parotid glands.
+The sublingual gland (glandula sublingualis) is a seromucous polystomatic exocrine gland.
+Located underneath the oral diaphragm (diaphragma oris), the sublingual gland is the smallest and most diffuse of the three major salivary glands of the oral cavity, with the other two being the submandibular and parotid.
+The sublingual gland provides approximately 3-5% of the total salivary volume.

 Structure

-They lie anterior and superior to the submandibular gland and inferior and lateral to the tongue, as well as beneath the mucous membrane of the floor of the mouth.
-They are bounded laterally by the bone of the mandible and inferolaterally by the mylohyoid muscle.
-The glands can be felt behind each mandibular canine.
+The sublingual glands are located anterior and superior to the submandibular gland and inferior and lateral to the tongue, as well as inferior to the mucous membrane of the floor of the mouth.
+They are bound laterally by the bone of the mandible and inferolaterally by the mylohyoid muscle.
+The glands can be palpated posteriorly to each mandibular canine.
 Placing one index finger within the mouth and the fingertips of the opposite hand outside it, the compressed gland is manually palpated between the inner and outer fingers.

-The sublingual glands are drained by 8-20 excretory ducts called the ducts of Rivinus.
+The sublingual gland is constituted by 1 major duct and approximately 20 small excretory ducts, with the latter often being referred to as ducts of Rivinus.
 The largest of all, the sublingual duct (of Bartholin) joins the submandibular duct to drain through the sublingual caruncle.
 The sublingual caruncle is a small papilla near the midline of the floor of the mouth on each side of the lingual frenum.
 Most of the remaining small sublingual ducts (of Rivinus) open separate into the mouth on an elevated crest of mucous membrane, the plica sublingualis (aka sublingual fold), formed by the gland and located on either side of the frenulum linguae.

 Microanatomy

-The sublingual gland consists mostly of mucous acini capped with serous demilunes and is therefore categorized as a mixed mucous gland with a mucous product predominating.
+The sublingual gland consists mostly of mucous acini having serous demilunes and is therefore categorized as a mixed mucous gland with mostly a mucous product.
 Striated and intercalated ducts are also present.